jonescompneurolab/hnn/README.txt

 the circuit origin of their data in one software package.
 Our goal is to design HNN to be useful to researchers with no formal computational neural modeling or coding experience.

-We also here describe the use of HNN in studying the circuit-level origin of some of the most commonly measured MEG/EEG and ECoG signal: event related potentials (ERPs) and low frequency rhythms (alpha/beta/gamma).
+For more information visit http://hnn.brown.edu There, we describe the use of HNN in studying the circuit-level origin of some of the most commonly measured MEG/EEG and ECoG signal: event related potentials (ERPs) and low frequency rhythms (alpha/beta/gamma).

-For more information visit http://hnn.brown.edu

 For questions/comments/feedback contact:
  samuel_neymotin@brown.edu